tuaminen/PIN2DMD-id4/README.md

 f-18 hurry up grows -> rows -> bonus

 any -> scroll from bottom -> keep shooting, ball saved any -> scroll from bottom -> alien frenzy total any -> grow from center -> total bonus XXXXXX
+-jackpot -> grow from center -> back to prev. displayed -replay -> grow from center -> back to prev. displayed -extra ball ball explosion -> scroll from left -> back to prev. displayed

 -------------------------------------------------------------------------------